 of Charles Schulz's characters in any way, shape or form.

-The sole exceptions are the graphics that United Media provides, at their website.
+The sole exceptions are the graphics that Peanuts Worldwide provides,

 Please do not shoot us as the messenger here.
 We do not make the rules, but we are

 obliged to follow them...just as you are.

 We're one of very few fan sites granted permission to use Schulz's work, as a

 result of our ongoing relationship with the Peanuts Collector Club, which secured